 Opioid addiction is especially dangerous because of the potential for overdose and even death.
-Millions of people across the country suffer from opioid addiction, as it is often nearly impossible to overcome this type of addiction without professional addiction treatment.
-Usually, an opioid addiction treatment program involves medications, such as Suboxone, to help ease painful withdrawal symptoms during recovery.
-If you or a loved one may benefit from opioid addiction treatment that includes Suboxone, our Symetria Recovery team can help.
+Millions of people across the country suffer from opioid addiction, as it is often impossible to overcome without professional treatment.
+Usually, an opioid addiction treatment program involves medications, such as Suboxone, to ease painful withdrawal symptoms.

 What Is Suboxone?